Trees for Leopards®

 For ambush creatures such as leopards, the role of forest cover cannot be undermined.
 In the journal, Ecological Indicators, a study has shown that forest cover can impact the presence of leopards.
 The study also highlighted that, “reduction in forest cover could reduce wild prey populations, or increase chances of them foraying into farmlands to forage on cultivated crops.”[4]
 This scenario has already created an undesirable situation for both leopards and humans.

-In response to the increase in leopard attacks in Nainital District, Okhalkhanda block, we have designed the Trees for Leopards® Projects.
-The primary mission of this project is to expand the green cover of the area, creating a space for the leopards and other wildlife to thrive, thereby reducing instances of encounters with humans.
-Moreover, the project seeks to empower local communities through sustainable ecotourism and responsible forest utilization.
+In response to the increase in leopard attacks in Nainital District, Okhalkhanda block, we have designed the Trees for Leopards® project.
+The primary mission of this tree plantation project is to expand the green cover of the area, creating a space for the leopards and other wildlife to thrive, thereby reducing instances of encounters with humans.
+Moreover, the project seeks to empower local communities through sustainable ecotourism and responsible forest utlisation.
 This holistic approach supports a healthy ecosystem and facilitates a harmonious ecosystem.

 Tree Species

 The trees selected for the project offer various benefits to both leopards and the local communities.
 For the leopards, the increase in vegetation will attract prey; this is likely to keep the leopards away from human settlements.
-Additionally, the trees will also enable local communities to augment their income through the utilization of forest produce.
+Additionally, tree plantation will also enable local communities to augment their income through the utilisation of forest produce.

 Among the trees, Banj (Quercus leucotricophora) is particularly valuable for fuelwood, while Bhimal (Grevia optiva) serves as an excellent source of fodder and firewood.
 Additionally, the Deodar (Cedrus deodara) tree offers essential timber and the Indian Soapberry (Sapindus Mukorossi) yields soapnuts, a significant forest resource.
 The Khasru Oak (Quercus semecarpifolia) contributes to dry season fodder, durable timber and firewood while the Dwarf Bamboo (Chimnobabusa falcata) serves as yet another valuable forest product.